matisses-goldfish/Employee-Tracker/README.md

 ## Description:
 ---
-This application allows a user to create a view their employees, roles, and salaries, through this command line application.
+This application allows a user to create and view their employees, roles, and salaries, through this command line application.

 ## Walkthrough:
 ---